Pet Wellness Care

-We recommend a senior wellness exam once a year.
+We recommend a senior wellness exam at least once a year.

-This allows our veterinarians to be able to detect, treat and control any medical conditions as they arise and before they progress into more serious and advanced health issues.
+This allows our veterinarians to be able to detect, treat and control any medical conditions before they progress into more serious health issues.

-Additionally, for our “senior patients,” our vet’s recommend annual comprehensive blood testing to help detect kidney and liver diseases, diabetes and thyroid imbalances.
+For our mature and senior patients, our vets recommend annual comprehensive blood and urine testing to help detect kidney and liver diseases, diabetes and thyroid imbalances early.

 Our Senior Wellness Exam Includes:

 - An in-depth consultation – review of medical history, changes in weight, appetite, water-intake and elimination, dietary and nutrition history, prescription medications and supplements, behavior, activity levels, and any indications of pain.